DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 I wrote that last line in a cafe in Austin, watching two friends sit beside each other—texting different people.
 It wasn’t cynicism that landed in my chest, it was grief.
 The moment I admitted that feeling, the investigation stopped being abstract.

-## Chapter 2: The First Clue - The Grackle Phenomenon
+## Chapter 2: Clue 1: The Grackle Phenomenon

 The first clue was not found in an ancient text or a forgotten ruin.
 It was in the sky over Austin, Texas.